 3.3.
-Drawing Conclusion Phase in Resolving Two-Dimensional Geometry Problem clarifications, and resolutions to the given problem.
+Drawing Conclusion Phase in Resolving Two-Dimensional Geometry Problem

 Draw conclusions as the most important part of solving problems.
 In drawing conclusions, the subject is required to be able to justify the solutions that were done.
 The conclusions made by subject influence the next phase of action.
 There are two ways in which subject deliver their conclusions.
 The conclusion drawn by subjects depends on the number of resolutions made.